-The skin is a little hard, so cut it with a knife and peel it off before eating.
-It may be sour because the skin is yellow, but it is neither sweet nor sour, and it has a refreshing taste similar to that of the high-class citrus "Hyuganatsu".
+Because the skin is a little hard, I make a cut with a knife, peel it, and eat it.
+The yellow skin makes one think that it might be sour, but it is neither sweet nor sour, but rather has a refreshing taste similar to that of Hyuhanatsu, a high-end citrus fruit.

-If you use it as a dessert after eating, it will erase the heavy feeling of oil and meat left in your mouth.
+When served as a dessert after a meal, it seems to help eliminate the heavy feeling of oil and meat left in the mouth.

-If you are fortunate enough to have the opportunity to eat "Kawabata mandarin oranges", please do not hesitate to enjoy them.
+If you are fortunate enough to have a chance to try "Kawabata Mikan," please do not hesitate to try it.